COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/New Jersey/README_NJ.md

 ```
 ## Updates

-03/15/2024: Updated to incorporate post-launch file format changes (including new subgroups) and dervie level and proficiency counts based on percents and student counts.
+03/15/2024: Updated to incorporate post-launch file format changes (including new subgroups) and derive level and proficiency counts based on percents and student counts.